 Local Group Policy Editor

 It’s also possible to enable or disable the driver updates by using the Local Group Policy Editor as well.
 Start by logging in to a user account in Windows 10 Professional, Enterprise or Education that has the administrator permissions assigned to it and then open up the Local Group Policy Editor.
+Can’t open the Local Group Policy Editor?
+You might be running on Windows 10 Home.
+You can upgrade from Windows 10 Home to Windows 10 Pro by heading to the Settings application if you want to be able to make changes to group policies.
 Now focus your eyes on the left side pane and click the mouse or tap your finger on the “Administrative Templates” folder.

 You’ll notice a bunch more folders now available, one of them being the “Windows Components” folder that you need to click on next.

 You’ll see numerous more folders have become available after the expansion again.
 Scroll down to the bottom and then click on the “Windows Update” folder and then look in the right side pane for the setting that says “Do not include drivers with Windows Updates.”
 You can either double-click on the setting or just click on it once, and then it becomes available from the middle pane, along with a description and link labeled “policy settings” that you can click on.
 Either one will direct you to the same thing which is having the policy window for that particular setting now open so you can make some changes to it.

 The default option you get already is the “Not Configured” which means you’ll continue to get the updates over the air and automatically whenever Microsoft thinks is a good time for your computer (remember that there are lot of computers all around the world also getting updates, and sometimes Microsoft rolls out updates slowly to see the results and then correct any issues that they may have found.)